Invulu/music-lite/README.txt

 == Description ==

-A minimally designed theme framework for WordPress.
+A WordPress theme for musicians.
 Created by Organic Themes.

 == Installation ==